-With the minor league season having Mondays off every day this week, we get to do weekly recaps based on the action from Tuesday to Sunday each week.
+With the minor league season having every Monday off, we get to do weekly recaps based on the action from Tuesday to Sunday each week.
 Below you’ll find a list of the top hitters and pitchers for the Pittsburgh Pirates over the last week.
 The batters are sorted by OPS and they each had at least 15 plate appearances last week.
 The pitchers are sorted by ERA and they pitched at least five innings.
 I would have went lower because most relievers didn’t put in that much work, but I didn’t need to because the starters did such good work last week.

 - Joe Hudson, Indianapolis – He put up a .462/.500/.846 slash line in 16 plate appearances.

 - Will Matthiessen, Brad/Greens – He split the week between Bradenton and Greensboro, hitting .308/.438/.692 in 16 plate appearances.